tuxnotes/docker-atlassian-jira/README.md

 or via a named volume if using a docker version >= 1.9.

-Additionally, if running Jira in Data Center mode it is required that a shared filessytem is mounted.
+Additionally, if running Jira in Data Center mode it is required that a shared filesystem is mounted.
 The mountpoint (inside the container) can be configured with `JIRA_SHARED_HOME`.

 To get started you can use a data volume, or named volumes.
 In this example